mhayes853/swift-cactus/README.md

 }
 ```

-`CactusLanguageModel` will automatically record telemetry events for every model initialization, chat completion, and embeddings generation, but you can also send telemetry events manually using ``CactusTelemetry/send(_:logger:)``.
+`CactusLanguageModel` will automatically record telemetry events for every model initialization, chat completion, and embeddings generation, but you can also send telemetry events manually using `CactusTelemetry.send`.
 You can view the telemetry data in the cactus dashboard.

 ## Documentation
 The documentation for releases and main are available here.